 For fitting, we recommend that you look at the interior sidebar (arm) of a frame you already own to see the dimensions that suit you best.
 You can compare this with the dimensions on the Details Page for the frame you are interested in getting.

-Note: Eyeglasses Dimensions are measured in millimeters: Lens width – Nose Bridge – Sidebars x Lens Height
+Note: Eyeglasses Dimensions are measured in millimeters: Lens width – Nose Bridge – Arm length

-Absolutely, on the Details Page, under the section “How Will You Use Your Glasses?” please click on the ‘Fashion only’ box and we will send you the frames with non-prescription lenses.
+Absolutely, on the product page, under the section “How Will You Use Your Glasses?” simply select ‘Fashion only’ and we will send you the frames with non-prescription lenses.
+You can also add options of tint and coatings to your non-prescriptions glasses.

 Do you offer children’s’ frames?

 Definitely!!
-Our children’s frames are for children under 10 and children with small faces.
+Our kids frames are for children under 10 and children with small faces.
 For children in this age group, we still recommend them to have a consultation with an optometrist.
 Older children can use smaller adult glasses.
+Check out our selection of Kids Frames here!

 If you have already worn glasses before, then you can use those to help you size the frames.
-Your current glasses will have measurements for the bridge (the part over the nose) the frame width (from the tip of temple to the tip of the other temple) and the arm length (from tip of the temple to the tip of the end of the arm) If you measure your glasses with a millimeter ruler (better than inches because the resolution is smaller) then you can compare to the measurements we have for every pair of glasses on our site.
+Your current glasses will have measurements for the bridge (the part over the nose), the frame width, and the arm length.
+If you measure your glasses with a millimeter ruler (better than inches because the resolution is smaller) then you can compare to the measurements we have for every pair of glasses on our site.
 In this manner, you can compare several frames to yours and get an idea of what it would mean to have, for example, a lens height of 35mm versus one that is at 26mm.
-Give it a try and you will find that its quite easy to do.
+Give it a try and you will find that it’s quite easy to do.

 The Temple Arm Length can vary up to about 10mm from what is written on your frames as they are adjustable (you bend the “earpiece” to fit comfortably.
 If you have worn glasses, you know that this is an easy thing to do.